xylaron/project_bdo_vanilla/README.md

 -   Added formatting for numbers in Average silver/hr using "int.toLocaleString()"
 -   Basic functionality of the grind spot selector was added using switch statements and <select>
 -   Remove icons.js, items.js and combined all the data in database.js
--   Grind spot objects now include "icon" and "price"
+-   Grind spot objects now include "icon" and "price".

 ##   14/06/2022
 -   Dev Log Starts Here (Gotta start somewhere)